Cagliari: 18th century

 In 1718, after a brief rule by the Habsburgs, Cagliari and Sardinia came under the House of Savoy.
 As rulers of Sardinia, the Savoys took the title of kings of the Sardinian kingdom.
-During the Savoyard Era, until 1848, the institutions of the Sardinian kingdom remained unchanged, but with the "Perfect Fusion" in that year, all the possessions of the House of Savoy House, comprising Savoy, Nice (now part of France), Piedmont and from 1815 Liguria, were merged into a unitary state.
+During the Savoyard Era, until 1848, the institutions of the Sardinian kingdom remained unchanged, but with the "Perfect Fusion" in that year, all the possessions of the House of Savoy House, comprising Savoy, Nice (now part of France), Piedmont and Liguria, were merged into a unitary state.
 Although Sardinian by name, the kingdom had its parliament in Turin, where the Savoys resided, and its members were mainly aristocrats from Piedmont or the mainland.

 In the late 18th century during the French Revolutionary Wars France tried to conquer Cagliari because of its strategic role in the Mediterranean sea (Expédition de Sardaigne).
 A French army landed on Poetto beach and advanced towards Cagliari, but the French were defeated by Sardinians who had decided to defend themselves against the revolutionary army.
 The people of Cagliari hoped to receive some concession from the Savoys in return for their defence of the town.
 For example, aristocrats from Cagliari asked for a Sardinian representative in the parliament of the kingdom.
 When the Savoyards refused any concession to the Sardinians, the inhabitants of Cagliari rose up against them and expelled all the representatives of the kingdom along with the Piedmontese rulers.
 This insurgence is celebrated in Cagliari during Sa die de sa Sardigna ("The day of Sardinia") on the last weekend of April.
 However, the Savoys regained control of the town after a brief period of autonomous rule.